 You can create an app manually for Microsoft OneDrive for Business by entering details of application ID, application key value and Azure directory ID in the OneDrive connection settings.

-- From the navigation pane, go to Solutions > Office 365.
+- From the navigation pane, go to Protect > Applications > Office 365.

 The Office 365 apps page appears.

-- Click Add, and then select OneDrive for Business.
+- In the Service type box, select OneDrive for Business.

 - In the Name box, type a name for the app.

 - In the Infrastructure settings section, enter the following information:

 - From the Server plan list, select a server plan.

 - From the Access node list, select the physical client computer where the Cloud Apps software is installed.

 - Optional: To enable autodiscovery of user accounts on the app, select the Enable auto discovery check box.